cristan/improved-un-locodes/README.md

 Most UN/LOCODES coordinates look like USNYC: 4042N 07400W.
 However, entries in Bhutan like BTPDL have decimal coordinates: 26.8128N 89.1903E.
 This project solves this with 2 columns: the `Coordinates` column now has only the UN/LOCODE style degrees, while the `CoordinatesDecimal` column has a decimal representation.

-You can find the improved list as [code-list-improved.csv](data/code-list-improved.csv).
+## CSV with improved locations
+This is all solved with [code-list-improved.csv](data/code-list-improved.csv).
 It has both corrected coordinates, as well as just way more of them (98.4%).

 # A defined hierarchy
+Another issue is hierarchy.
 For example: [CNSHZ](https://unlocode.info/CNSHA) (Shanghai Hongqiao International Apt), is in Shanghai ([CNSGH](https://unlocode.info/CNSGH)), but how would you know these are essentially the same place?
 Ideally, you'd want to know the Airport is in Shanghai.

 For this, [parents.csv](data/parents.csv) is created, which looks like this: